Professional Development Workshops

 This course will include 15 hours of synchronous instruction plus 15 hours of asynchronous participation.

-This course can be taken in conjunction with Social and Emotional Support for Gifted Learners and Curriculum and Instruction for Gifted Learners to provide the required 90 hours for the provisional gifted endorsement in Arizona.
+This course can be taken in conjunction with Gifted Education 101 and Curriculum and Instruction for Gifted Learners to provide the required 90 hours for the provisional gifted endorsement in Arizona.

 Location: Virtual through the Pima County School Superintendent's Office

-Marianne Landrith is the Program Director of Frameworks & Foundations and GiftED for the Pima County School Superintendent's Office.
+Marianne Landrith is the Program Director of two programs, CommunityShare, and GiftED for the Pima County School Superintendent's Office.
 Marianne has taught for 35 years in regular and gifted education.
 She has coordinated a Jacob K. Javits Grant in Pima County, worked as a Teacher Trainer/Mentor, Peer Coach Trainer and Program Facilitator.
-Marianne also coordinates the Southern Arizona Gifted Network, and currently serves on the Executive Board Directors of the Arizona Association for Gifted and Talented (AAGT).
+Marianne also coordinates the Southern Arizona Gifted Network, and currently serves on the Executive Board for the Arizona Association for Gifted and Talented (AAGT).

 Louise Till is a consultant for K-12 gifted and regular education specializing in curriculum and instruction.
 Louise has taught kindergarten through college, and has worked as a librarian, mentor, coach, professional development facilitator and coordinator in gifted education.
-She is currently a Program Manager at the University of Arizona.
-Louise holds a master’s degree in Educational Leadership, an MFA in Creative Writing and is currently a doctoral student in Teaching, Learning & Sociocultural Studies.
+She is currently a Program Manager at the University of Arizona and is a doctoral candidate in Teaching, Learning & Sociocultural Studies.
 She is a past member of the Board of Directors for the Arizona Association for Gifted and Talented (AAGT).

 The Pima County School Superintendents' Offices are offering Cognitive Coaching℠ Foundations Seminar in collaboration with the AZK12 Center.
 This seminar is designed for principals, assistant principals, instructional coaches, teacher leaders and others who strive to support and guide a higher level of practice with their colleagues.
 In this seminar, participants learn ways to expand and refine knowledge and skills to promote more effective teaching and learning.
 The focus is on strategies that enhance teachers’ intellectual growth and strengthen instructional decision-making.
 During the workshop the maps and tools of Cognitive Coaching℠ are demonstrated and practiced.
 Specifically, participants learn to: establish rapport, create trust, and conduct planning, reflecting, and problem-resolving conversations.
 These maps and tools develop teacher self-efficacy and cognitive autonomy, while also developing a sense of community and professional culture within a school.